Res2Net/Res2Net-Pose-Estimation/README.md

 ## Introduction
 This repo uses [*Simple Baselines*](http://openaccess.thecvf.com/content_ECCV_2018/html/Bin_Xiao_Simple_Baselines_for_ECCV_2018_paper.html) as the baseline method for Pose Estimation.

+[Res2Net](https://github.com/gasvn/Res2Net) is a powerful backbone architecture that can be easily implemented into state-of-the-art models by replacing the bottleneck with Res2Net module.
 More detail can be found on [ "Res2Net: A New Multi-scale Backbone Architecture"](https://arxiv.org/pdf/1904.01169.pdf)

 ## Performance